piegope/doc/docs/en/rdm/mac/data-sources/index.md

 ### Create a new Data Source

-Please consult our [Create a new data source](/rdm/mac/data-sources/create-new-data-source/) topic for more information.
+Please consult [Create a new data source](/rdm/mac/data-sources/create-new-data-source/) for more information.

 ### Multiple Data Sources